nearprotocol/stakewars/challenges/challenge002.md

 Do you want to earn extra tokens?
 We have contribution opportunities available below!

-Reply to the challenges application thread on[Github](https://github.com/nearprotocol/stakewars/issues/350) specifying:
+Reply to the challenges application thread on [Github](https://github.com/nearprotocol/stakewars/issues/350) specifying:
 - which contribution you want to do, and the link to the challenge
 - the type of document you will release
 - the date when you will publish the content (you can postpone a few days, no worries)